top of page

 Dr Emily Kendrick, an expert in toxicology, led the forensics team.
 She wore a white wrinkled, plastic forensic overall with bulky goggles and what seemed like a heavy respirator.
 She had been told that the room stunk of paint with a slight scent of bitter almonds; some poisons may have been involved.
 She had been given the crucial information by Detective Maxwell on arrival.
 There were hints of foul play behind the mysterious death of John Hayle.
 Dr Kendrick put on a few other pairs of gloves and left the police and Detective to question Mrs Hayles.

 Carefully, they entered the room with the corpse inside.
-It was brightly lit with mesmerising portraits hiding the water damage on the yellow walls.
-The room was messy with easels, paintbrushes and water cups all over the place.
+It was brightly lit with mesmerizing portraits hiding the water damage on the yellow walls.
+The room was messy with easels, paintbrushes, and water cups all over the place.
 There were six tube lights on the ceiling, and one was fused.
 The floor was made of wood with dried paint and dried water stains on it.

 Dr Kendrick and her lead forensic medical examiner, Ed Thompson, analysed the body while the rest looked around for other forms of evidence.
 His hands had burns¹ on them.
 Slowly they flipped over the stiff body², his face and neck were flushed (cherry) red³ and in some places on his face, where he had come in contact with the paint, there were burns.
 His eyes were closed.
 Dr. Kendrick took a cotton swab and took a sample of the mixed paint on his chest and carefully placed it into a tube which was then placed into a plastic bag inside another plastic bag.